n0shake/blog/content/blog/cracking-fb/index.md

 > Fast-forward to one afternoon in July 2018, I receive an email from a different Facebook recruiter this time hiring for iOS engineers.

-We schedule an initial call which surprisingly included a 5-question iOS quiz that I was not prepared for.
+We schedule an initial call which surprisingly included a 5-question iOS quiz that I didn't foresee.
 Luckily, I managed to answer all of them correctly proceeding towards the phone screen.

 This time around, I was serious.
 I created a quick list of questions and books that I wanted to tackle before the phone-screen and decided to go all in.
 I didn’t want to bow out this time because of my inability to answer a Linked List question.
 This was an extremely intense month for me as I had to juggle work and my interview prep.
 I did very little socializing during this time and concentrated solely to getting onto the onsite round.
 I completed almost all Leetcode Easy and Medium questions asked for FB.
 I researched the company values and had my post-interview questions prepared.

-> My body was ready.
+My body was ready.

 Facebook phone screens have a typical format that the interviewer will walk you through.
 The first 5 minutes are for small-talk, while the last 10 minutes are reserved for questions for the interviewer.
 The 45-mins in between are to solve 2 coding questions that test your algorithm and data-structure knowledge.
 Unlike the last time, I was better prepared and passed my phone-screens fairly easily.
 Here are a few things that helped me immensely in my prep:

 ## Preparation